Hi. I’m Michelle and you’ve found me.

 My blog, Adventure Adikt, is my blog 2.0.
-The first one started way back in 2005.
+The first one started way back in 2006.
 I kept it private and it had a different name.
-Then and at some point around 2009-10 I upgraded to a proper WordPress blog, but it was still private.
+Then and at some point around 2010 I upgraded to a proper WordPress blog, but I still kept it private.
 In 2015, I graduated from nursing school, took a European vacation with my friend DJ, and updated my blog.
 I changed formats, changed names, and did a major re-design.
-In 2017, I bought a house and adopted a cat.
-In 2017, I was accepted into the Peace Corps as a maternal child health volunteer.
+In 2017, I bought a house and acquired a cat from a patient.
+Also in 2017, I was accepted into the Peace Corps as a maternal child health volunteer.
 In a nutshell, my blog is a (very) vaguely chronological timeline of life events, travel, and mishaps along with some life lessons and musings thrown in for fun.
 I’ve only recently made my blog public so please be nice.

 So why did I start blogging in the first place?